Q: What kind of laptop do I need?

 A: For problems with the download or operation of the software, you should contact the Tarlton Law Library’s Tech Desk or Extegrity’s User Support.
+The Tech Desk will generally not be available after 5:00 p.m. or on weekends.
 If you have specific questions about Texas Law general exam procedures, contact Student Affairs.
 Do not contact your professor.

 Please understand that you are assuming all risks of using a laptop computer when taking examinations.
 Texas Law assumes no responsibility for any interruption in power, for any computer mechanical breakdown, or for any problem a student may encounter using a laptop computer or Extegrity’s Exam4 software.
 No extra time or any other consideration will be allowed for any interruption whether it is isolated or widespread.

 A: Check your exam schedule for the room number.
 Students typing and hand-writing exams will be in the same room (as a courtesy, the Student Affairs Office provides earplugs free of charge).
 Make sure you arrive at least 30 minutes early for your exam, so you have time to set up your laptop computer and ask last-minute questions before the exam starts.